Recognition of same-sex unions in Indonesia: Historical and customary recognition

 While there are no records of same-sex marriages being performed in pre-modern Indonesian cultures in the way they are commonly defined in Western legal systems, many local communities recognize identities and relationships that may be placed on the LGBT spectrum.
-A gemblak (ꦒꦼꦩ꧀ꦧ꧀ꦭꦏ꧀, /jv/) is a young Javanese boy kept by an older man (warok, ꦮꦫꦺꦴꦏ꧀) during a period of sexual abstinence or during a heterosexual marriage.
-The role of the gemblak is closely tied to the Reog dance.
+A gemblak (ꦒꦼꦩ꧀ꦧ꧀ꦭꦏ꧀, /jv/) was a young Javanese boy kept by an older man (warok, ꦮꦫꦺꦴꦏ꧀) during a period of sexual abstinence or during a heterosexual marriage.
+The role of the gemblak was closely tied to the Reog dance.
 Since heterosexual relations with women were regarded as "sapping the strength of the warok", he was allowed to have a young boy, usually between 8 and 16 years of age, to serve him sexually and play a part in the dance.
 The gemblak sometimes dressed in female clothing, often hailed from a poor rural family and also did domestic chores for the warok.
 This granted him and his family great social prestige.
 Today, this custom is strongly discouraged by Muslim religious authorities.
 A similar structure existed among the Minang, where the older man (induk jawi) took a male adolescent (anak jawi) as an emotional and erotic partner.
 The relationship included a clearly defined aspect of mutual trust and help, and continued until one of the men was ready to marry.
 Among the Madurese, erotic and emotional relationships between two boys or teenagers were also historically "common".

 The Bugis recognize five separate genders and their culture has traditionally viewed gender as existing on a spectrum, even after conversion to Islam in the 17th century.
 A bissu (ᨅᨗᨔᨘ, /bug/) is a person who "combines aspects of all genders to form a whole", often acting as a shaman.
-In other cultures, some individuals were considered to fulfil a third gender role.
-They were "considered to be the union between male and female elements", a "unity perceived as the harmonious condition of the spiritual world", and often acted as shamans or healers.
+In other cultures, some individuals are considered to fulfil a third gender role.
+They are "considered to be the union between male and female elements", a "unity perceived as the harmonious condition of the spiritual world", and often act as shamans or healers.
 Other peoples have distinct terms for gender non-conforming shamans.
 The Ngaju use basir, the Torajan use to burake tambolang, and the Pamona use tadu mburake.
-They "merged both males and females in their bodies as it symbolizes the dualism that represented the wholeness of life after death."
+They "merge both males and females in their bodies as it symbolizes the dualism that represented the wholeness of life after death."
 In Iban society, the manang bali "receive directives, through dreams, from the deity Menjaya Manang Raja to become shamans.
 They must obey, or face pain of death or madness.
-As part of responding to their spiritual calling, male-bodied individuals adopted the mannerisms, attire and lifestyle of women, even taking on male partners as husbands."
-These shamans played "important roles in their communities", being honoured and admired, but "this tradition has diminished due to modern values and education brought by colonialism".
+As part of responding to their spiritual calling, male-bodied individuals adopt the mannerisms, attire and lifestyle of women, even taking on male partners as husbands."
+These shamans play "important roles in their communities", being honoured and admired, but "this tradition has diminished due to modern values and education brought by colonialism".